HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/monitoring_logging/index.md

 HCL People Service provides monitoring and logging capabilities to help you observe and troubleshoot your deployment.
 This section provides an overview of the monitoring and logging features available in the People Service.

-In general, kubernetes logging capabilities are used to collect and store logs from the People Service.
-Customers are able to configure the logging level and leverage the logging sidecar containers to collect purpose-specific logs.
-The monitoring capabilities can optionally be extended with additional tools (e.g., Logstash) to provide more advanced log processing and analysis.
+Kubernetes logging capabilities are used to collect and store logs from People Service.
+Customers can configure the logging level and leverage the logging sidecar containers to collect purpose-specific logs.
+Optionally, the monitoring capabilities can be extended with additional tools such as Logstash to provide more advanced log processing and analysis.

 ## Checking the logs

-To check the logs of the People Service, you can use the `kubectl logs` command.
-For example, to access the logs of the People Service, run:
+To check People Service logs, use the `kubectl logs` command.
+For example:

 ```sh
 kubectl logs -n <NAMESPACE> <PEOPLE_SERVICE_POD_NAME>